Welcome to today's edition of the Rush 24-7 podcast.

 I understand the goal is to beat Hillary Clinton.

-Who's gonna beat Hillary because that's number one the objective.
+Because that's number one, the objective.

-I didn't call I didn't call all of you Trump supporters brain dead.
+didn't call all of you Trump supporters brain dead.

-That whole incident haunted me, and I'll tell you because I've been in it.
+And I'll tell you because I've been in it.

-You know, I've a lot has happened to me in 28 years doing this show.
+A lot has happened to me in 28 years doing this show.

 I have been in all kinds of circumstances.

-So I've been treated as somebody who needs to be uh exposed as a fraud or what have you, and I have been subjected to stacked audiences when I guest hosted TV shows of people that were diametrically opposed to everything I believed and were in there for one reason only, and that was to disrupt.
+And I have been subjected to stacked audiences when I guest hosted TV shows of people that were diametrically opposed to everything I believed and were in there for one reason only, and that was to disrupt.

-Uh and so I've been there.
+And so I've been there.

-I've been I've been in that situation Cruz was in with that guy, the dark glasses guy yesterday.
+Cruz was in with that guy, the dark glasses guy, yesterday.

 I can't tell you how many times.

-And that situation, by the way, is one of the reasons I don't do any media anymore, because that's just like talking to a reporter.
+And that situation, by the way, is one of the reasons I don't do any media anymore because that's just like talking to a reporter.

 You cannot change their minds.